Disney And Coronavirus: Cast Members Say Park Bosses Hiding Full Extent Of Crew Illnesses

 According to The Daily Beast, Disney employees, aka cast members at Disneyland, tell a scary tale.
-While Disney World in Orlando, Florida, has been home to the infamous NBA “Bubble,” things at Anaheim, California’s Disneyland are a lot more loosey-goosey.
+This in contrast to Disney World.
+While Disney World in Orlando, Florida, recently had a man arrested for camping onsite, things at Anaheim, California’s Disneyland are a lot more loosey-goosey.
 In the Bubble, they have “…strict social distancing guidelines and isolation requirements, paired with regular on-site testing,” as Daily Beast says.
 On the other coast and hand, they…do not.

 For example, Downtown Disney (at Disneyland) offers no testing on-site.
 Cast members are also working among thousands of visitors with no more protection than face masks, maybe, and temperature screenings.

 More Alarmingly, Disney Is Being Cagey About COVID Contact Tracing

 With such a laidback approach, it shouldn’t be surprising then that no one is quite sure about coronavirus at the Disney park.
 Specifically, cast members don’t know who has it or when they had it.
 This obviously makes it difficult for them to act appropriately.
 The Daily Beast article describes an incident, for instance, in which all but one of the “12-person Horticulture Irrigation team didn’t show up to work for a full week.”